 1. Castelo de Monsanto — free Templar fortress with views to Spain

-Among Portugal’s medieval castles, the ruins at Monsanto stand apart for sheer depth of layered history — and they are the reason you make the climb.
-Built in 1165 under orders from Gualdim Pais, the legendary Knights Templar Grand Master, this fortress has survived sieges from Romans, Moors, and Spanish armies over nine centuries.
+Among Portugal’s medieval castles, the ruins at Monsanto stand apart for the depth of their layered history — and they are the reason you make the climb.
+Built in 1165 under orders from Gualdim Pais, the legendary Knights Templar Grand Master, this fortress survived sieges from Romans, Moors, and Spanish armies over nine centuries.
 Parts of the original keep were destroyed in an 1815 gunpowder explosion — those are the most dramatic ruins near the summit.
 Entry is free, open every day of the year.

 On my last visit, I reached the castle before 9 a.m. on a Tuesday and had the entire ruin to myself for nearly an hour.
 A bus group arrived at 10:30 and every angle was blocked within minutes.
 Time accordingly.